KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

    1. Passing "mnisit" leads to load the mnist dataset containing the first 5 classes from the normal mnist and the second 5 classes from the mnist-m dataset.
    2. Passing "mnisit_base" lead to loading the full mnist dataset containing all the 10 classes.
 This can be used as baseline.

+3. you are able to to run the three steps using this code.

 ## Experiment 3 (Unbalanced Classes) - Supported only for CIFAR-10
 This experiment allows to train and test a model using a custom number of samples for each class of CIFAR10.